A robust approach to sigma point Kalman filtering: Introduction

 \section{Introduction}

-Nonlinear state estimation for discrete-time stochastic systems has been extensively studied over the past decades.
-A classical approach is to linearize the model, leading to the extended Kalman filter (EKF) \cite{reif1999stochastic}.
-However, this filter performs well only for mild nonlinearities due to its crude approximation based on the first-order Taylor series expansion.
-As systems become more complex and exhibit stronger nonlinearities, an alternative class of nonlinear filters that strikes a balance between efficiency and accuracy is the family of sigma point Kalman filters \cite{sarkka2023bayesian}, including the unscented Kalman filter (UKF) \cite{julier2000new}, the cubature Kalman filter (CKF) \cite{arasaratnam2009cubature}, and the Gauss-Hermite Kalman filter \cite{pruher2020improved,arasaratnam2007discrete}.
+Nonlinear state estimation for discrete-time stochastic systems is a classical problem with broad applications in control, signal processing, and autonomous systems.
+A standard approach is to linearize the model, leading to the extended Kalman filter (EKF) \cite{reif1999stochastic}.
+However, EKF is effective only for mildly nonlinear systems, since it relies on local linearization based on a first-order Taylor expansion.
+To achieve a more accurate treatment of nonlinearities while retaining moderate computational complexity, sigma-point Kalman filters, including the unscented Kalman filter (UKF) \cite{julier2000new}, the cubature Kalman filter (CKF) \cite{arasaratnam2009cubature}, and the Gauss--Hermite Kalman filter \cite{pruher2020improved,arasaratnam2007discrete}, have become standard tools for nonlinear estimation \cite{sarkka2023bayesian}.